OCHA-DAP/hdx-python-database/doc/main.md

 ## Breaking changes

+From 1.2.2, database datetime columns are assumed to be timezoneless unless db_has_tz is set to True.

 From 1.2.1, wait_for_postgresql takes connection URI not database parameters, get_params_from_sqlalchemy_url renamed to get_params_from_connection_uri
 and moved to dburi module, get_sqlalchemy_url renamed to get_connection_uri and